 By Maiya Keidan and Carolyn Cohn

-"Hedge funds were reduced in favour of better, more consistent returns from other alternative asset classes, which have been increased in the year," a scheme spokesman said, without giving details.
+“Hedge funds were reduced in favour of better, more consistent returns from other alternative asset classes, which have been increased in the year,” a spokesman for the pension fund told Reuters.

 (Reporting by Maiya Keidan; Additional reporting by Simon Jessop; Editing by Mark Potter)